 The trade union movement in Wales supports the fight to protect our planet for future generations.
 We are ready to rise to the challenge of the climate and nature crisis.

-And we stand up for those workers whose jobs are at risk if the post-Covid recovery and transition to a net-zero economy isn’t a just one.
+And we stand up for those workers whose jobs are at risk if the transition to a net-zero economy isn’t a just one.

-We believe that in Wales, trade unions, employers and government working together in social partnership will be the catalyst for achieving a greener, fairer recovery and a pathway to a net-zero Wales.
+We believe that in Wales, trade unions, employers and government working together in social partnership can be a catalyst for achieving a greener, fairer pathway to a net-zero Wales.

 Workers have a huge amount of knowledge that can help organisations with transition.
 A company or organisation moving from a fossil-fuel based model to a lower-carbon energy system, or a whole sector transitioning towards cleaner technologies, will have to adapt specific processes.
 And it’s often the workers on the ground who are most likely to understand how to do this effectively.